pseuxide/pseuxide.github.io/_posts/2023-12-22-exploring_the_fundamentals_of_hacking_unity_games.md

 ![footer](footer.png)

 Honestly, I'm not gonna get along with C# any further.
-However I've been wanting to scratch the surface of Mono modding once in my life.
+However I've been wanting to scratch the surface of Mono hacking once in my life.
 Indeed it was absolutely fresh experience from what I've been done with C++ and fun to manipulate game as if I modify game's source code directly.